MrOgwang/SaQle/docs/models.md

 # Models

-Models are your database and table access classes.
+Models are used to transfer data from and to the database.
+Each model corresponds to a table defined in your database.

+## Model Definition